trileminh94/notes/shopee.md

 - [ ] salary you expect (4000 SGD = 66.885.410 VND before tax)
 - [ ] Do you have any question?
 - [ ] Describe the hard problem you faced and how you overcome?
+- [ ] Do I have any experience?
+- [ ] When did I start programming?
+- [ ] Did I ever interview at any other company?
+I told him about Google and WAP.
+- [ ] What will I do if Google suddenly asks me to join them?
+Will I leave Garena?
+- [ ] What is my opinion about overtime work?
+- [ ] What is my opinion about meetings?
+- [ ] What is my expected salary?
+- [ ] What is my opinion about the interview process?
+- [ ] Do I know what Garena does?
+- [ ] Why do I want to work here?

 ## Common phrases use to answer common question